1.1. Stress during certain brain development phases particularly harmful¶

 - More anxious behavior

-- In females: lower brood care of own children
+- In females: less brood care of their own children

-- Rat pups that received a lot of grooming and physical attention from their mothers developed higher levels of the transcription factor NGFI-A (EGR1) in the hippocampus.
-This causes reduced methylation and thereby higher expression of the glucocorticoid receptor gene (GR gene) in the hippocampus.
+- Rat pups that received a lot of grooming and physical care from their mother developed a higher level of the transcription factor NGFI-A (EGR1) in the hippocampus.
+This results in reduced methylation and thus higher expression of the glucocorticoid receptor gene (GR gene) in the hippocampus.

-- Lower basal glucocorticoid levels (in mice: corticosterone, in humans: cortisol)
+- Lower basal glucocorticoid level (in mice: corticosterone, in humans: cortisol)

 - Lower glucocorticoid stress response